-We expect the net proceeds from this offering to be up to approximately \$4,550,000 after deducting the placement agent fees, as described in "Plan of Distribution," and other estimated offering expenses payable by us, which include legal, accounting, filing fee and various other fees and expenses associated with registering the securities and listing the common stock, and excluding the proceeds, if any, from the exercise of the warrants issued in this offering.
-We intend to use the net proceeds from the sale of the securities under this prospectus supplement for working capital and other general corporate purposes.
+The net proceeds of this offering will be approximately \$1,700,000, after deducting estimated offering expenses.
+We expect to use the net proceeds from this offering for working capital and other general corporate purposes.
 Pending use of the net proceeds of this offering, we intend to invest the net proceeds in short-term interest-bearing investment grade instruments.